The Radical Courage of Charles A. Coulombe

 No doubt many surfing to his website might find content they consider of an outrageous audacity.

-But one thing one certainly cannot fault Mr Coulombe for is a lack of GUTS.
+But something one certainly cannot fault Mr Coulombe for is a lack of GUTS.

 The American Mr Coulombe risks one of the worst stigmas of all in America … that of being labelled “Un-American”.

-For he has the courage to point out, among many other things, that his own country is the victim of an ideology-cum-religion, which he is hardly the first to call “Americanism”.
+For he has the courage to point out, among many other things, that his own country is the victim of an ideology-cum-religion, which he Catholics once called “Americanism”.

 For as he ably points out in his book, in the nineteenth century and early twentieth century countless Catholics, including Popes, warned of the dangers of this “Americanism”.
 This is not a reference to the country itself, but to the quasi-religion that inhabits her.

-And Mr Coulombe has the courage among many other things, to stick unflinchingly to the consequences of his Catholicism and not water it down for public appeal.
+And Mr Coulombe has the courage to stick unflinchingly to the consequences of his Catholicism and not water it down for public appeal.

 Mr Coulombe knows he is simply consistent with Catholic tradition at least until that time.